 Rate Limiting

-The Batchmates API implements rate limiting to ensure service stability and fair usage.
-Rate limits are applied per IP address and per authenticated user.
+The Batchmates API implements rate limiting to ensure service stability.
+Rate limits are applied per IP address for unauthenticated requests and per user for authenticated requests.

 Rate Limit Tiers